nus-cs2103-AY2425S1/ip/docs/README.md

 | Delete | `delete INDEX` | `delete 1` |
 | Find | `find KEYWORD` | `find look at` |
 | Note | `note INDEX NOTE` | `note 1 link to code base: https://github.com/se-edu/addressbook-level3` |

+## Known issues

+1. using comma `,` in task description and note.
+As the tasks data are stored with `,` delimiter, using `,` in task description or note will cause subsequent text to be lost or parsed as a note upon relaunching of app.
+As solving the problem requires the non-trivial task of reformating existing storage data, users are advised againsts using `,` in task description of notes.
+Instead, keep task description short and include further information by utilising the `note` feature.